 For Faculty Members & Researchers

-Scopus Publication Support Center provides professional academic publication support for faculty members, researchers, research teams, and academic authors who aim to improve the quality, clarity, structure, methodology, analysis, and publication readiness of their research manuscripts.
+Scopus Publication Support Center provides professional and ethical academic publication support for faculty members, researchers, research teams, and academic authors who aim to improve the quality, clarity, structure, methodology, analysis, and publication readiness of their academic work and research manuscripts.

-We support academic authors at different stages of the publication process, including manuscript development, scientific editing, statistical analysis, Scopus-targeted journal selection, reviewer response preparation, manuscript revision, rejection recovery, and research-to-publication development.
+We support faculty members and researchers across different stages of the research and publication journey, including research idea development, research gap analysis, contribution building, methodology review, data analysis, manuscript development, scientific editing, journal selection, reviewer response preparation, manuscript revision, rejection analysis, and resubmission planning.

 Who This Page Is For

-- Faculty Members preparing manuscripts for peer-reviewed or indexed journals.
+- Faculty members developing research ideas or preparing manuscripts for peer-reviewed or indexed journals.

-- Researchers developing academic papers from data, reports, projects, or research outputs.
+- Researchers developing academic papers from data, reports, projects, conference papers, or research outputs.

-- Authors at the early research planning stage who need support with research ideas, gap analysis, contribution development, literature review planning, or methodology direction.
+- Academic authors at the early research stage who need support with research ideas, gap analysis, contribution development, literature review planning, or methodology direction.

-- Academic Authors who received reviewer comments, desk rejection, or major revision requests.
+- Authors responding to reviewers who received reviewer comments, desk rejection, major revision, or resubmission requests.

-- Postgraduate Researchers preparing dissertation-based or thesis-based journal articles.
+- Postgraduate researchers preparing thesis-based or dissertation-based journal articles.

 Full Research-to-Publication Journey Support